Workplace Discrimination in New South Wales

 The Act has more extensive anti-vilification provisions than legislation in other States and Territories.
 It prohibits:

 - homosexual vilification (Part 4C Division 4), and

 Vilification is a public act which is done to incite hatred toward a particular group.
 ‘Public acts’ includes the dissemination and distribution of materials which are likely to cause hatred (and therefore can extend to work emails or memos), and can include wearing clothing with insignias or emblems which might be offensive.

-Once the President receives a complaint, he or she may accept the complaint or reject it.
-Complaints must be brought to the Board within one year of the alleged contravention of the Act, or the complaint may be dismissed or rejected.
-Vilification complaints can only be made by a person who has, or claims to have, the characteristic which was the subject of the vilification.
-The President has the power to refer vilification complaints to the Department of the Attorney-General for prosecution of a criminal offence.
+Complaints about vilification can only be made by a person who has, or claims to have, the characteristic which was the subject of vilification.
+The President has the power to refer vilification complaints to the Department of the Attorney-General for prosecution of the person responsible for a criminal offence.

 In many situations, conciliation will resolve a complaint and it will be settled by way of a Deed.
 Alternatively, a complaint may be abandoned or withdrawn.

-If it finds that unlawful conduct has occurred, NCAT may:
+If it finds that the unlawful conduct alleged has occurred, NCAT may:

 - order that the respondent pay the complainant up to $100,000 by way of compensatory damages

 - make any other order by way of redress.